Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Dinosaur tracks, central Texas

-Lower Cretaceous Dinosaur Tracks, Central Texas
+Lower Cretaceous theropod dinosaur tracks, Central Texas

 © 2006, Glen J. Kuban

 Oard makes the misleading comment that "Dinosaur tracks discovered in Queensland needed to be covered after excavation because they were eroding through exposure to the elements.
 So they couldn't have been exposed for millions of years."
 However, no mainstream scientist claims they were.
-All evidence (and common sense) indicates that after tracks were initially made and buried, they would remained protected under sedimentary layers for most of geologic history, until reexposed in relatively modern times by the actions of rivers, erosion, or human excavators.
+All evidence (and common sense) indicates that after tracks were initially made and buried, they would have remained protected under sedimentary layers for most of geologic history, until reexposed in relatively modern times by the actions of rivers, erosion, or human excavators.
 Indeed, another issue not even addressed by Oard concerns track preservation.
 If the tracks were made on soft, wet sediments during a violent flood, and then buried with violent onrushing waves of water, few if any tracks would be preserved.
 Evidence indicates that the environments preserving tracks were far different - involving calm and gentle burial in most cases, and often a spell of drying before burial, as indicated by bud cracks in many track layers, and crisply preserved details in many tracks themselves Morton (2004b).

 Babinski (2002) provides a good summary of the interrelated geologic and trace fossil evidence that refutes Flood Geology.
 Noting that the geologic record documents a wide variety of ancient environments and not a year-long recent deluge, Babinski explains,